 The group is committed to providing flexible and innovative solutions which improve operations, optimize workflow, and enhance data transfer among mobile network operators, roaming hubs and agents.

-It provides a forum for GSMA Full Members (network operators) and Associate Members (such as roaming hubs, financial clearing agents, data clearing houses, NRTRDE agents, and billing system providers) to collaborate and develop standard solutions for interoperability.
+It provides a forum for GSMA Operator Members and Associate Members (such as roaming hubs, financial clearing agents, data clearing houses, NRTRDE agents, and billing system providers) to collaborate and develop standard solutions for interoperability.

 The group also provides support in providing a comprehensive framework of standardised B2B interfaces to support the mobile industry (exchange, integration, sharing, and retrieval of technical information and mobile payment information).